Dr Marco Duranti

 - HSTY2659: Nationalism

-Topics in modern European history, international history, and the history of human rights and humanitarianism
+Topics in late modern Western European history, international history, history of human rights and humanitarianism, history and memory

-- The politics of international human rights law
+- The cultural and sociopolitical dimensions of international law

-- The entanglement of neoliberal and Catholic politics
+- The entanglement of free-market and Catholic conservatism

 Conferences and Workshops Convened